Vertebral artery dissection

-Vertebral artery dissection, like arterial dissection elsewhere, is a result of blood entering the media through a tear in the intima.
+Vertebral artery dissection, like arterial dissection elsewhere, is a result of blood entering the media through a tear in the intima of the vertebral artery.
 It is potentially lethal and can be difficult to diagnose clinically and radiologically.

-Patients present with a variety of signs and symptoms, most frequently with neck pain and headache (typically occipital) as well as posterior fossa ischemic events (e.g. TIA or stroke) manifesting as nausea, ataxia, dysarthria, lateral medullary syndrome or even collapse and coma 11,15.
-Intradural extension is quite common, with a high frequency of subarachnoid hemorrhage (SAH) 15.
-Other presentations include spinal cord infarction and even cervical nerve root impairment) 1.
+Patients present with a variety of signs and symptoms, most frequently with neck pain and headache (typically occipital) as well as posterior fossa ischemic events (e.g. TIA or stroke) manifesting as nausea, ataxia, dysarthria, lateral medullary syndrome, or even collapse and coma 11,13.
+Intradural extension is quite common, with a high frequency of subarachnoid hemorrhage (SAH) 13.
+Other presentations include spinal cord infarction and even cervical nerve root impairment 1.

 As with other arterial dissections, blood enters the wall of the artery through a tear in the intima and dissects along the intima-media plane.
 As the blood expands the wall, it compromises the lumen resulting in stenosis or occlusion.

 In intracranial dissection, there is a high risk of subarachnoid hemorrhage (up to 50% for vertebrobasilar dissections 3) on account of the anatomy of intracranial arteries.
-The vertebral arteries, like the ICA, have differing distribution of elastic fibers compared to similar sized vessels elsewhere (this has been disputed by FT Merei 14).
-Although the tunica media and tunica adventitia are present they are only a third as thick as their extracranial counterparts, with the vast majority of elastic fibers located in a subendothelial elastic lamina.
+Although the tunica media and tunica adventitia are present, they are only a third as thick as their extracranial counterparts, with the vast majority of elastic fibers located in a subendothelial elastic lamina.
 This fundamental difference accounts for the markedly different natural history of intracranial arterial dissections compared to their extracranial counterparts.
 When a tear breaches the aforementioned subendothelial elastic layer, then there is little tissue preventing extension into the subarachnoid space, thus accounting for the very high rate of subarachnoid hemorrhage.

 Vertebral artery dissections can be divided into two groups: